Fast & Furious 6 weekend box office: Biggest Fast and Furious domestic opening ever?

 Fast & Furious 6 will easily top Memorial Day weekend at the North American box office.
 According to studio estimates found at Boxofficemojo.com, the Justin Lin-directed action thriller featuring Paul Walker, Dwayne Johnson, Vin Diesel, and Jordana Brewster earned $38.2 million at 3,658 locations on Friday – including $6.5 million from 2,409 late Thursday and midnight screenings.

 Reportedly budgeted at $160 million, Universal’s Fast & Furious 6 will in all likelihood boast the biggest opening weekend ever of any Fast and Furious movie.
-In its first three days out in late April 2011, Fast Five scored $86.19 million at 3,644 locations.
-Fast & Furious 6 could easily reach $92-95 million and possibly go as high as $100+ million by Sunday evening.
-For the four-day haul, Fast & Furious 6 could score $120 million.
+In its first three days out in late April 2011, Fast Five scored $86.2 million from 3,644 locations.
+Fast & Furious 6 could easily reach $92–$95 million and possibly go as high as $100+ million by Sunday evening.
+For the four-day haul, Fast & Furious 6 could rake in $120 million.

 Is Fast & Furious 6 on its way to becoming a major blockbuster?
 Undeniably so.
 But let’s put things a little in perspective: When Fast Five opened, there was no Monday holiday – hence, no inflated pre-holiday Sunday box office revenues.
 Also, Fast Five didn’t have the luxury of late evening Thursday screenings, and even its midnight shows were held at about half the number of theaters showing Fast & Furious 6.